Garbage Disposal Repair, Installation & Replacement in San Diego County

-Garbage Disposal Repair and Replacement San Diego, CA Garbage disposals (or more properly, food disposers) are wonderfully simple appliances that almost never break down.
+Garbage disposals (or more properly, food disposers) are wonderfully simple appliances that almost never break down.
 If your has stopped spinning or making a worrisome humming noise, it probably has to do with a jam.
 It happens – holidays, extra visitors, odd foods, well intentioned guests trying to help with clean up.
 You know the sound, then the grinding, then … silence.
 When a jam occurs, the disposer may shut itself down via an internal breaker switch or the motor would keep running that’s the humming noise and it’s not good for the motor.
 You may even have burned out the garbage disposal motor.

 No need to worry because we offer 24/7 garbage disposal repair and replacement to all San Diego County.
 So help is a phone call away…